lspsifoundation/logic-sieve-apcm-public/COLLABORATION.md

 # Collaboration & Research Entry

-Contradex is an architectural ecosystem focused on deterministic evolution of systems, logic, and semantics.
+logic-sieve-apcm is an architectural ecosystem focused on deterministic evolution of systems, logic, and semantics.

 ## Current State